-Ustang is the cultural heart of Tibet which occupies the upper reaches of the Bharmaputra valley, It has some of the biggest farming lands and agricultural communities, as well as monasteries and temples of historical importance.
+Ustang is the cultural heart of Tibet which occupies the upper region of the Bharmaputra valley.
+It has some of the biggest farming lands, agricultural communities, monasteries, and temples of historical importance.
 It is ideal for a Tibet group tour